js-arias/gm-paleomap/README.md

 from the PaleoMap model.
 It is stored in the file `paleomap-pixels-xxx.tab` in which `xxx` is used to indicate the resolution.

+### Plate motion model

+The plate motion model
+(or rotation model)
+was the PaleoMap model of Scotese (2016).

+The model is stores in the file `paleomap-motion-xxx-5.tab`, in which `xxx` is the pixel resolution, and 5 is the time resolution (in million years).

 ## References